The OnePlus 11 is a great $699 Android phone with frustrating compromises | CNN Underscored

 When I reviewed the OnePlus 10 Pro last year, the only thing that really stood out to me was that it was simply an alternative to the big dogs.
-With its solid performance, good camera, good battery life, and nice design, it stood more as an affordable alternative to the Samsungs and Googles of the world rather than a top-rate competitor.
+With its solid performance, good camera, good battery life and nice design, it stood more as an affordable alternative to the Samsungs and Googles of the world than as a top-rate competitor.

 Enter the OnePlus 11, the successor to the 10 Pro (even though its name doesn’t make that immediately clear).
 During my few weeks with the device, I’ve noticed that I have very similar feelings about it.
 It checks most of the boxes for a modern flagship smartphone, and it feels solid enough to use over, say, a Galaxy S23+ or Pixel 7 Pro.
 However, it makes a few odd choices that make the experience a little less stellar than the competition.
 At least it’s $100 cheaper than the 10 Pro was.